Mikhail-Vilms/Random-Notes/System_Design_Basic_Concepts.md

     - Between cache and storage, we will have full data consistency.
     - Nothing can get lost in case of a crash, power failure, or other system disturbances.
     - In this case, however, writing latency would be higher since two different systems are written.
-    - // Seems like a choice for frequest reads - seldom writes
+    - // Seems like a choice for frequent reads - seldom writes
   - **Write around cache:**
     - The write directly goes to the DB, bypassing the cache.
     - Cache misses are increased because, in a cache error, the cache device reads the information from the Database.